krulkip/Hob2Hood/README.md

 0xB9121B29	Ventilation 4\
 0x055303A3	Ventilation OFF\

-You can update these in the code to match your remote.
+You can update these in the code to match your remote.\

 🧪 Debugging & Logs\
-Open the Serial Monitor at 115200 baud to see:\
+Open the Web Serial Monitor at ESP32Hob2Hood/serial\
 IR signal decoding\
 Fan/light command handling\
 OTA state\
 WiFi reconnection attempts\
 Watchdog resets (if triggered)\
-📸 Images You Can Add
+📸 Images
- Schematic / wiring diagram
+ Schematic / wiring diagram coming\
- ESP32 board photo installed in your hood
+ ESP32 board photo installed in your hood\
- Screenshot of the web control page
+ Screenshot of the web control page\